-The Corporation currently has six directors and all of these directors are being nominated for re-election with the exception of Mr. George K.C.
-Lim.
+The Corporation currently has six directors and all of these directors are being nominated for re-election with the exception of George K.C.
+Lim who has chosen not to stand for re-election.
 The following table sets forth the name of each of the persons proposed to be nominated for election as a director, all positions and offices in the Corporation presently held by such nominee, the nominee's province or state and country of residence, principal occupation at the present and during the preceding five years (unless shown in a previous management information circular), the period during which the nominee has served as a director, and the number of Common Shares that the nominee has advised are beneficially owned by the nominee, directly or indirectly, or over which control or direction is exercised, as of the Record Date.

+The Board recommends that Shareholders vote in favour of the following proposed nominees.
 Unless otherwise directed, it is the intention of the Management Designees, if named as Proxyholder, to vote for the election of the persons named in the following table to the Board.
 Management does not contemplate that any of such nominees will be unable to serve as directors.
-Each director elected will hold office until the next annual general meeting of Shareholders or until their successor is duly elected, unless their office is earlier vacated in accordance with the Articles of the Corporation or the provisions of the corporate law to which the Corporation is subject.
+Each director elected will hold office until the next annual general meeting of Shareholders or until their successor is duly elected, unless their office is earlier vacated in accordance with the Corporation's Articles or the provisions of the corporate law to which the Corporation is subject.

-Name and Province or State & Country of Residence Present Office and Date First Appointed a Director Principal Occupation and Positions Held During the Past Five Years (unless previously disclosed) Number of Common Shares (4) Brian E. Bayley ^{(1) (2) (3)} British Columbia Canada Director May 13, 1996 President of Ionic Management Corp. (private management company).
-Director and officer of various public companies 186,375 David M. Cole Colorado United States of America President, CEO and Director November 24, 2003 President and CEO of the Corporation.
-972,951

-Name and Province or State & Country of Residence Present Office and Date First Appointed a Director Principal Occupation and Positions Held During the Past Five Years (unless previously disclosed) Number of Common Shares (4) Brian K. Levet (2) Western Australia Australia Director March 18, 2011 Retired mining executive Nil Larry M. Okada (1)(2) British Columbia, Canada Director June 11, 2013 Chief Financial Officer of Africo Resources Ltd. (TSX: ARL).
-Nil Michael D. Winn (3) California United States of America Chairman & Director May 23, 2012 Director November 24, 2003 President of Seabord Capital Corp. (private consulting company providing analysis of mining and energy companies).
-President of Seabord Services Corp. (a private company that management, administrative, and regulatory services to private and public mining companies).
-Director and officer of various public companies.
-618,908
+Name and Province or State and Country of Residence Present Office and Date First Appointed a Director Principal Occupation and Positions Held During the Past Five Years (unless previously disclosed) Number of Common Shares (4) Brian E. Bayley ^{(1) (2) (3)} British Columbia Canada Director May 13, 1996 President of Earlston Management Corp., formerly Ionic Management Corp.(private management company) since 1996 Director and officer of several other public companies 186,375 David M. Cole Colorado United States of America President, CEO and Director November 24, 2003 President and CEO of the Corporation 1,534,051 Brian K. Levet ^{(1) (2)} Western Australia Australia Director March 18, 2011 Retired mining executive Nil Larry M. Okada ^{(1) (2) (3)} British Columbia Canada Director June 11, 2013 Chief Financial Officer of Africo Resources Ltd. (TSX: ARL) Nil Michael D. Winn (3) California United States of America Chairman of the Board May 23, 2012 Director November 24, 2003 President of Seabord Capital Corp. (private consulting company providing analysis of mining and energy companies) President of Seabord Services Corp. (a private company that provides management, administrative, and regulatory services to private and public mining companies) 818,908

-- (1) Member of the Audit Committee.
-See the Corporation's Annual Information Form for particulars of the Audit Committee's members, its charter and related matters. - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance Committee. - (4) Number of Common Shares beneficially owned directly or indirectly as at the Record Date.
+Member of the Audit Committee.
+See the Corporation's Annual Report on Form 20-F, filed on SEDAR as its alternative Annual Information Form for particulars of the Audit Committee's members, its charter and related matters.

+(2) Member of the Compensation Committee.

+(3) Member of the Corporate Governance Committee.

+(4) Number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised as at the Record Date.
 No director, together with the director's associates and affiliates beneficially owns, directly or indirectly, or exercises control or direction over more than 10% of the Common Shares.